 Ontario needs a reliable, efficient and clean electricity system that comes from a number of sources.
 Learn where your energy comes from and how the province is building a cleaner energy future in Ontario’s Long-Term Energy Plan.

-Nuclear energy is part of Ontario’s balanced plan to make sure we have safe, clean, reliable and affordable electricity years to come.
+Nuclear energy is part of Ontario’s balanced plan to make sure we have safe, clean, reliable and affordable electricity for years to come.

 Nuclear reactors, which produce heat by splitting uranium atoms, do the same job as typical power sources.
 They produce heat to change water into steam.
 The steam spins a turbine or generator to make electricity.
 Instead of coal, oil or natural gas, Ontario’s nuclear reactors use natural uranium in CANDU reactors.